-Massachusetts ballot measure would protect rivers, air, and public health
+Yes on 3 would protect rivers, air, and public health

-Operators of confined animal feeding operations (CAFOs) pack enormous numbers of animals in relatively small areas by confining egg-laying hens, breeding pigs, and veal calves in cages so restrictive they are rendered virtually immobile.
+Confined animal feeding operations (CAFOs) pack enormous numbers of animals in relatively small areas by confining egg-laying hens, breeding pigs, and veal calves in cages so restrictive they are rendered virtually immobile.
 This produces extremely concentrated amounts of waste that wreak havoc on the environment and public health in surrounding communities.
-The Massachusetts ballot measure known as the Act to Prevent Cruelty to Farm Animals would help reduce the worst environmental impacts of CAFOs, also known as factory farms.
+Voting Yes on Question 3 would help reduce the worst environmental impacts of CAFOs.